weeve-modules/serial-data-decryptor/README.md

 ## Input

-Input to this module is JSON body single object:
+Input to this module is JSON body single object with fields `iv` and `cyphertext`.
+The `iv` field is the initialization vector in base64 format and the `cyphertext` field is the cyphertext in base64 format.
+For example:

 ```json
 {